ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 Rust's ownership model guarantees, at compile time, that your application will be safe from dereferencing null or dangling pointers This prevents the dreaded double-free regularly encountered in C or C++, along with many other memory related issues.

 Rust also has a borrow checker.
 This means that functions can *borrow* ownership of a value.
-We can modify the example above to borrow `original`:
+We can modify the example above to borrow `original`, instead of taking ownership:
 ```rust
 fn main() {
     let original = String::from("hello");